CLICK HERE FOR WINTER BREAK ACTIVITIES

 bring celebration and connection, they also bring stress and

 busyness.
-It's possible to slow down during the holidays:
+It's possible to slow down during the holidays: to focus

-one-night workshop provides guided meditations and practical
+workshop provides guided meditations and practical suggestions for

-About the teacher: Joy Jordan is both
+About the Teacher: Joy Jordan is a

 LOCATION: Scheig Center, 1313 E. Witzke Blvd.,